NZ's suicide rates 'significantly lower' than previous years

 Warning: This article is about suicide and may be distressing for some readers.

-The number of people losing their lives to suicide has dropped significantly, with the latest statistics showing the rate to be the lowest New Zealand has seen in the past three years.
+The number of New Zealanders lost to suicide has dropped significantly, with the latest statistics showing the rate to be the lowest seen in the past three years.

 In the year to June 30, the number of people who died by suspected suicide was 538.